K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 ### Eyes Features

 Eyes, and more specifically blinking, have been studied extensively for drowsiness detection.
-The most commonly used approach is PERCLOS, the PERcentage of eyes CLOSure over a time period and has been shown to be very effective in drowsiness detection (Sahayadhas et al., 2012).
+The most commonly used approach is PERCLOS, the PERcentage of eyes CLOSure over a time period and is very effective in drowsiness detection (Sahayadhas et al., 2012).
 A more recent study by Trutschel et al. (2017) however, challenged the effectiveness of PERCLOS and commercially available PERCLOS-based systems.
 In a trial with three commercial systems, PERCLOS had a higher error rate in drowsiness detection of about 10% compared to EEG data (Trutschel et al., 2017).
-This has been associated episodes of microsleep events where drivers are asleep with their eyes open which PERCLOS fails to address (Trutschel et al., 2017)
+This has been associated with episodes of microsleep events where drivers are asleep with their eyes open which PERCLOS fails to address (Trutschel et al., 2017)

 Alternative eye features correlated with drowsiness include the Average Eye Closure Speed (AECS), Blink Frequency and Duration and pupil diameter (Wang et al., 2006).
 Additionally, eye gaze can also be extracted to verify whether the driver is looking at the road ahead (Wang et al., 2006).

 #todo picture of blinks or some other picture

 Once these features are extracted, a threshold is set to classify the driver as drowsy or not.
-Given that most of these features rely on a temporal dimension, they tend to perform better when used for a longer period of time (Wilkinson et al., 2013).
+Given that most of these features rely on a temporal dimension, they tend to perform better when used for a longer period (Wilkinson et al., 2013).

-The main limitation of behavioural approaches is the camera as it is significantly affected by the light conditions.
-This has partially been minimised by the addition of an infrared camera(Sahayadhas et al., 2012).
+The main limitation of behavioral approaches is the camera as it is significantly affected by light conditions.
+This has partially been minimized by the addition of an infrared camera(Sahayadhas et al., 2012).
 However, the systems may still be sensitive to sudden changes in illumination or dust accumulating on the camera sensor which may affect the feature detection steps.

 ## 2.4 Biological Measures:

 Biological measures focus on the detecting significant changes in physiological signals as measured by electrocardiogram (ECG),   electroencephalogram (EEG), electro-oculography (EOG), surface electromyogram (sEMG) (Dong et al., 2011).

 EEG has been studied extensively, as it detects brain waves related to sleep (Qiong et al., 2006).
 Drowsiness is usually correlated with an increase of a continuous signal of α and θ waves compared to β waves, detectable with the formula (α + θ)/β (Dong et al., 2011).
-Although very accurate, EEG measurements are very invasive, consisting in electrodes in contact with the skin (Dong et al., 2011).
-Nonetheless it has been very useful to evaluate other patterns of drowsiness such as Standard Deviation of Steering Wheel Angle and Lateral Lane Position (Boyle et al., 2008).
+Although very accurate, EEG measurements are very invasive, consisting of electrodes in contact with the skin (Dong et al., 2011).
+Nonetheless, it has been very useful to evaluate other patterns of drowsiness such as Standard Deviation of Steering Wheel Angle and Lateral Lane Position (Boyle et al., 2008).

 ## 3. Hybrid Solutions

-Theoretically, combining information about the driver physical state and the driving performance should improve the confidence of the detected fatigue (Dong et al., 2011).
+Theoretically, combining information about the driver physical state and driving performance should improve the confidence of the detected fatigue (Dong et al., 2011).
 Hybrid solutions consider multiple patterns of drowsiness, such as the ones previously outlined, to refine the confidence of the prediction.

-As an example, Eskandarian et al. (2007) analysed driving data from 20 subjects over a period of two days.
+As an example, Eskandarian et al. (2007) analyzed driving data from 20 subjects over two days.
 The study identified correlations between PERCLOS, Steering Wheel Angle, Lateral Displacement of the vehicle and vehicle crash accidents (Eskandarian et al., 2007).
-A neural network model trained on all of these patterns achieved a larger accuracy with a lower false-positive signals compared to just considering one pattern (Eskandarian et al., 2007).
+A neural network model trained on all of these patterns achieved a larger accuracy with lower false-positive signals compared to just considering one pattern (Eskandarian et al., 2007).

 #todo : maybe add more info on hybrid?

-Neural networks are therefore suitable candidates for drowsiness detection solutions for three main reasons: personalization, accuracy and versatility.
+Neural networks are therefore suitable candidates for drowsiness detection solutions for three main reasons: personalization, accuracy, and versatility.

-- **Personalization:** Unlike many patterns of tiredness described earlier such as PERCLOS, they do not rely on specific values to determine the drowsiness.
-Instead, neural networks are able to *learn* drowsiness-specific patterns on a driver-to-driver basis, taking into account variations in the individuals.
+- **Personalization:** Unlike many patterns of tiredness described earlier such as PERCLOS, neural networks do not rely on specific values to determine the drowsiness.
+Instead, neural networks can *learn* drowsiness-specific patterns on a driver-to-driver basis, taking into account variations in the individuals.

-- **Accuracy:** Additionally, neural networks are able to improve their accuracy as more data from the driver is obtained compared to other algorithms.
+- **Accuracy:** Additionally, neural networks can improve their accuracy as more data from the driver is obtained compared to other algorithms.
 Their great versatility also allows them

 - **Versatility:** Due to their modular architecture, neural networks allow for multiple sources of data to be used, as in the case of Eskandarian et al. (2007).
 Additionally, this allows adaptation to data from new sensors that may be developed in the future.

-In terms of drawbacks, neural networks generally take a longer development time, as they need to be trained with appropriate datasets and require hyperparameters tuning.
-Additionally, neural networks are black-boxed methods, meaning it may be complex to understand how a neural network arrived to its conclusions.
-Finally, neural networks are resource intensive which means they require high computational power to be trained.
+In terms of drawbacks, neural networks generally take longer development time, as they need to be trained with appropriate datasets and require hyperparameters tuning.
+Additionally, neural networks are black-boxed methods, meaning it may be complex to understand how a neural network reached its conclusions.
+Finally, neural networks are resource-intensive which means they require high computational power to be trained.

-Osmitau Technologies however, is tackling these problems to create a hybrid solution called Teyered, powered by neural networks:
+Osmitau Technologies, however, is tackling these problems to create a hybrid solution called Teyered, powered by neural networks:

-- **Development Time**: Osmitau’s team has had extensive experience in the fields of machine learning and data analysis, working at companies such as IBM, JPMorgan and Amazon.
+- **Development Time**: Osmitau’s team has had extensive experience in the fields of machine learning and data analysis, working at companies such as IBM, JPMorgan, and Amazon.
 They take care of the development for you.

 - **Black Box**: Teyered does not uniquely rely on neural networks.
 Teyered exploits advanced statistical methods to extract relevant patterns from drivers’ data, and couples them with an efficient neural network to determine the drowsiness state of the driver.

-- **Computational Power:** Osmitau takes care of the computational resources required for training the neural network by using the best high performance cloud computing platforms provided by Google (GCP) and Amazon (AWS).
-This guarantees fast training times and immediate availability of resources.
+- **Computational Power:** Osmitau takes care of the computational resources required for training the neural network by using the best high-performance cloud computing platforms provided by Google (GCP) and Amazon (AWS).
+This guarantees fast training times and the immediate availability of resources.

 ## 4. Conclusion

    Drowsiness on the wheel is one of the main causes of deadly accidents every year (AAA, 2010).
-Drowsiness also manifests itself in several detectable patterns which are used in current drowsiness-detection systems.
+Drowsiness also manifests itself in several detectable patterns that are used in current drowsiness-detection systems.

-   The patterns most correlated with drowsiness involve vehicle sensors such as steering wheel angle and driver’s behaviour such as blinking rate.
+   The patterns most correlated with drowsiness involve vehicle sensors such as steering wheel angle and driver’s behavior such as blinking rate.

    Other physiological patterns such as EEG waves, although accurate, are invasive to the driver but can be used as a baseline to validate other patterns of tiredness.

    The most accurate methods for drowsiness detection involve the use of multiple patterns.
 This can be done using a statistical approach, a neural-network approach or a combination of the two.

   Osmitau Technologies is currently building Teyered: a hybrid solution for drowsiness detection powered by neural networks.
-By embracing state-of-the-art machine learning techniques and advanced statistical methods, Teyered aims at detecting drowsiness with a much greater accuracy by building a personalized and versatile system.
+By embracing state-of-the-art machine learning techniques and advanced statistical methods, Teyered aims at detecting drowsiness with much greater accuracy by building a personalized and versatile system.
 Teyered’s goal is to improve vehicle safety and prevent

 ### Where to find more information

   You can find out more about our company and our services at [www.osmitau.com](www.osmitau.com).
-We offer consulting services for AI and Machine Learning and can help you with tackle complex problmes that require optimal solutions.
+We offer consulting services for AI and Machine Learning and can help you tackle complex problems that require optimal solutions.

   Osmitau is aiming to release Teyered in June 2020.
 You can join our newsletter (we don’t spam, unlike the big guys).

 #todo Add newsletter

- Or you can email us at: hello@osmitau.com (we are quite nice too :P)
+ Or you can email us at hello@osmitau.com (we are quite nice too :P)

 # References: